mikerodionov/MSFT-Certifications/MSFT/AZ-305/AZ-305_Preparation_notes.md

 - Are there risks?
 Misuse of permissions, compromised accounts
 - Are additional controls required?
 Access from untrusted/unusual locations

-### Azure AD Identity Protection
+### AAD Identity Protection

-Identity related risks:
+Requires AAD Premium P2 licensing, helps to mitigate identity related risks:

 - Credentials theft
-- Use of duplicade passwords
+- Use of duplicade passwords/re-use of the same password
 - Use of unapproved applications

 Azure AD Identity Protection - protects identities from being compromised by detecting risks: